standard

 vi flowpipe.fpvars

-flowpipe pipeline run detect_and_correct_ebs_snapshots_exceeding_max_age --var-file=flowpipe.fpvars
+flowpipe pipeline run aws_thrifty.pipeline.detect_and_correct_ebs_snapshots_exceeding_max_age --var-file=flowpipe.fpvars

 Alternatively, you can pass variables on the command line:

-flowpipe pipeline run detect_and_correct_ebs_snapshots_exceeding_max_age --var=ebs_snapshot_age_max_days=10
+flowpipe pipeline run aws_thrifty.pipeline.detect_and_correct_ebs_snapshots_exceeding_max_age --var=ebs_snapshot_age_max_days=10

 Or through environment variables: